Local reaction to Roe decision ranges from joy to worry for future

 “I am a lot of things right now, but of all thing I am today, I am motivated,” Peters said.
 “Today, religious extremists and like-minded conservatives think they’ve won, and though they may won this battle, the women of this country and our allies are prepared to continue fighting.”

-Friday afternoon, peaceful group, comprised mostly of woman, assembled at Garfield County Court House gazebo.
+On Friday afternoon, a peaceful group, comprised mostly of woman, assembled at Garfield County Court House lawn gazebo.
 They stood in the heat with signs and chanted.

-“I feel like we have to make this protest because they think women are disposable and replaceable,” said protester Stephanie Hawley.
+“I feel like we have to make this protest because they think women are disposable and replaceable,” protester Stephanie Hawley said.

 It was an emotional experience for some of the women.